-Strategy The Nerve-Muscle Relationship.
-Behavior of Skeletal Muscle Fibers Muscle tissue: smooth and striated skeletal muscle tissue.
+2 Strategy - The Nerve-Muscle Relationship.
+Behavior of Skeletal Muscle Fibers - Muscle tissue: smooth and striated skeletal muscle tissue.
 Nerve tissue.
-General features of Nerve tissue.
-Behavior of the whole Muscle.
-Muscle Metabolism Muscles of the head and neck Muscles of the Anterior Abdominal Wall; Muscles of the Pelvic Floor; Muscles of the Back.
+General features of Nerve tissue Behavior of the whole Muscle.
+Muscle Metabolism - Muscles of the head and neck - Muscles of the Anterior Abdominal Wall; Muscles of the Pelvic Floor; Muscles of Respiration.
 Muscles of Respiration.
-Muscles of Respiration.
-Muscles Acting on the Hip and Femur,Muscles Acting on the Knee and Leg.
-Muscles Acting on the Foot, Intrinsic Muscles of the Foot Muscles Acting on the Shoulder and Arm; Muscles Acting on the Forearm, the Wrist and Hand describe the structure is transversely striated muscle; describe the model of sliding threads; determine the mechanical properties of bone tissue; determine the effective elastic modulus; determine the effective elastic modulus; determine the effective elastic modulus; determine the cross section of the tendon. list the three major muscle types and compare their structure, function, location define the structure and functions of the Skeletal Muscle. define the structure and functions of the Skeletal Muscle. define the relationships among muscle fascicles, muscle fibers, myofibrils, myofilaments. recognize Skeletal muscle in micrographs, conclude the functions of muscle tissue based on their histological feature. define the stages of muscle twitching; explain how successive muscle contractions can lead to stronger muscle contractions; difference between isometric and isotonic, concentric and eccentric contraction Explain how successive muscle contractions can lead to stronger muscle contractions; difference between sisometric and sotonic, concentric and eccentric contraction Explain how successive muscle fatigue and sorenes; discuss why additional oxygen is needed even after the exercise is over; explain the cause of muscle fatigue and sorenes; discuss the impact of resistance and endurance exercises on your muscles, discuss the factors that affect muscle strength; distinguish two physiological types of muscle fibers and explain their functional role Describe the physiological properties that all types of muscles have: name and determine the location of the muscles that produce facial expressions name and locate the muscles of the neck by which the head moves, Determine the action of these muscles for head to of these muscles affect air flow and abdominal pressure; Name and locate the muscles affect air flow and abdominal pressure; Name and locate the muscles that act on the hip, knee joints, on the ankle and toes; correlate the actions of these muscles forende the the action of these muscles for the the action 2 Circulatory System : Blood - Hemopoiesis.
+Muscles Acting on the Hip and Femur, Muscles Acting on the Knee and Leg.
+Muscles Acting on the Foot, Intrinsic Muscles of the Foot - Muscles Acting on the Shoulder and Arm; Muscles Acting on the Forearm, the Wrist and Hand describe the structure is transversely striated muscle; describe the model of sliding threads; determine the mechanical properties of bone tissue; determine the mechanical properties of bone tissue; determine the effective elastic modulus; determine the effective elastic modulus; determine the eross section of the tendon. list the three major muscle types and compare their structure, function, location define the structure and functions of the Skeletal Muscle. define the relationships among muscle fascicles, muscle fibers, myofibrils, myofilaments. recognize Skeletal muscle in micrographs, conclude the functions of muscle tissue based on their histological feature. identify components of the sarcomere on image.
+Describe the stages of muscle twitching; explain how successive muscle contractions can lead to stronger muscle contractions; difference between isometric and isotonic, concentric and eccentric contraction Explain how the skeletal muscle meets its energy needs during rest and exercise; discuss why additional oxygen is needed even after the exercise is over; explain the cause of muscle fatigue and soreness; discuss the impact of resistance and endurance exercises on your muscles, discuss the factors that affect muscle strength; distinguish two physiological types of muscle fibers and explain their functional role Describe the physiological properties that all types of muscles have; name and determine the location of the muscles that produce facial expressions name and adetermine the location of the muscles that produce facial expressions name and determine the location of the behavior of the exercise of contraction of the politic determine the action of these muscles.
+Name and locate the muscles of the neck by which the head moves, Determine the action of these muscles sets explain how the breathing muscles affect air flow and abdominal pressure; Name and locate the muscles that act on the hip, knee joints, on the ankle and toes; correlate the actions of these muscles with the movements of the joints, d 2 Circulatory System: Blood - Hemopoiesis.
 General describe the structural and functional characteristics of a stem cell. compare mature circulating blood cells and hematopoietic stem cells.